Confuzu/ExifData_Analytics/README.md

   batch_size = 100
   max_workers = 24
   ```
-  On a 12 Core 24 Thread CPU + SSD + 32GB  25k Images in 01:38 min data extracted and written to the Database

 ### Security Settings
 - **`enable_blocklist`** - Enable/disable security blocklist (default: true, NOT recommended to disable)